davidd-t/Internship-RAG-App/README.md

 # RAGility
-## This project is part of an intership program.

 A Retrieval-Augmented Generation web application that provides a Q&A system.
 Built with FastAPI on the backend and Streamlit frontend.